Oak station (RTD): Station layout

+Oak station serves as the connecting point for service to downtown Golden, which the W Line does not serve despite the name of its terminal station.
+Connections to Golden are facilitated by a multi-gate bus transfer plaza served by RTD bus routes.
+The station also features a 200-space parking lot.

 The area around station has seen transit-oriented development.
 A large complex of Terumo offices, the headquarters for the company's Blood and Cell Technologies division, opened inside the Lakewood Industrial Park in 2015.
 The Oak Street Station Apartments, a 392,802 sqft retail and housing development, opened in 2020.

-The station has a multi-gate bus transfer plaza served by RTD Bus routes and a 200 space park and ride lot.